 To that end, we now offer a provisional set of purposes, habits, attributes, goals, skills, and priorities that will help you to become a better self-leader.
 These six topics are each simple models for what should be most important in our lives.
 The categories in these six models can memorized as acronyms and codes, hence we call them “success codes” in this Guide.
 Like all models, these life and self-leadership success codes are provisional and incomplete.
 But having formal models about what is important to a good life is itself a foundational success strategy.
 It’s only by forming specific models, and subjecting them to critique, that we improve our strategic foresight.

-All of these code sets except two (the Eight Goals and the Eight Skills) use just five or less categories.
+All of these code sets except two (the Eight Values and the Eight Skills) use just five or less categories.
 Because we have five fingers, and five is an easy number of things to memorize, five is a good set of factors for a model you’ll actually use in your life.
-The factors in each of these codes are also listed in a rough order of priority, ranked by the typical time and energy that you might expect to spend managing each.
+The factors in each of these codes are also listed in a very rough order of priority, ranked by the typical time and energy that you might expect to spend managing each.

 As you review these codes, ask yourself if we’ve left any out, or if you would change their priority order for yourself.
 You’ve got ten fingers, so feel free to add more, but try to limit yourself in your first models to just your five most important purposes.
 It is a good exercise to find out for yourself what those five factors might be, and how you would order them in terms of the work needed on each.